New AtlanticistAug 23, 2022

 Six months, twenty-three lessons: What the world has learned from Russia’s war in Ukraine

 Our experts break down how this conflict has transformed not only military operations and strategy, but also diplomacy, intelligence, national security, energy security, economic statecraft, and much more.

 Jennifer Counter is a nonresident senior fellow in the Forward Defense practice of the Atlantic Council’s Scowcroft Center for Strategy and Security.
-She is currently a vice president at Orbis Operations, where she advises friendly foreign governments on national security matters.
-She splits her time between the Gulf and her hometown of Boston, Massachusetts.
-Prior to Orbis Operations, Jennifer was a vice president at Ipsos, where she oversaw a team that melded technology, big data, and new research means.
+She is currently a vice president at Orbis Operations, where she advises friendly foreign governments on national-security matters.
+She splits her time between the Middle East and her hometown of Boston, Massachusetts.
+Prior to Orbis Operations, Counter was a vice president at Ipsos, where she oversaw a team that melded technology, big data, and new research means.
 Prior to that, she was a foreign service officer in US State Department’s Regional Affairs Office and a US Air Force intelligence officer.
 While with the State Department, she focused much of her efforts on strategic communications at grassroots-level civil society organizations and with media outlets to advocate for US policy positions on counterterrorism, counternarcotics, and other transnational issues in South Asia, East Africa, and Western Europe.